Initial Semantics for Reduction Rules: Signatures, models, initiality

-Here $\bigl(M(R)\bigr)^{\tau}$ really means derivation of the module, i.e.\ derivation in the second component of $M(R)$.
+Here $\bigl(M(R)\bigr)^{\tau}$ really means derivation of the module, i.e., derivation in the second component of $M(R)$.

-\item For a half--arity $M$, let $M_i : R \mapsto \pi_i M(R)$ denote the $i$--th projection.
-Given two (polynomial) half--arities $M$ and $N$ of degree $n$, which coincide pointwise on the first component, i.e.\ such that $M_1 = N_1$.
-Then their product $M\times N$ is again a (polynomial) half--arity of degree $n$.
+\item For a half--arity $M$, let $M_i : R \mapsto \pi_i M(R)$ denote the $i$th projection.
+Given two elementary half--arities $M$ and $N$ of degree $n$, which coincide pointwise on the first component, i.e.\ such that $M_1 = N_1$.
+Then their product $M\times N$ is again an elementary half-arity of degree $n$.
 Here the product is really the pointwise product in the second component, i.e.\

 \end{itemize}